dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ![](images/D03.svg)

 Start on the west side and work west to east.
-This will maximize the time you spend in the shade.
+This will maximize the time you spend in the shade in the morning and evening hours.

 ### First Panel

 Measure the distance from outside of the rake drip edge to the center of the first rafter.
-It may be easiest to do this my measuring at the ridge.
+It may be easiest to do this my measuring at the ridge where the rafters are exposed.
 You'll want your roofing screws to be lined up close to your rafters for strength.
 Mark a panel of roofing the distance you measured out from the center of the screw holes plus 1 1/8" for the hem.
 Then draw a line using your *Plumb Chalk Line* and cut it using your *Shears Attachment Accessory*.

 #### Panel Trimming
 Next measure 1 1/8" from the bottom of the panel and cut away the standing seam and lapped edge leaving the rest of the panel to be bent under the eave drip edge.
-When cutting the standing seam leave a small amount on one side to fold in front of the exposed gap for a cleaner look.
+When cutting the standing seam leave a small amount on one side to fold in front of the exposed seam gap for a cleaner look.

 #### Bending
 Bend the bottom edge 180 degrees by using a *16" Hemming Tool*.
-Next bend the trimmed side half way along the whole edge and then to 180 degrees to minimize buckling.
+Next bend the trimmed side half way along the whole edge to minimize buckling and then to 180 degrees.

 #### Installation
 Slide the panel onto the roof with the drip edge sliding into the folds.
 Have one person hold the bottom using the *8 Foot Step Ladder* while another uses the *24' Extension Ladder* attached to the eave with the *Ladder Lock* and the *8' Straight Ladder* hanging over the ridge to climb to the top and screw the panel in using one of the panels manufactured holes.
 Screw the bottom in using the *Driver* and *1" Pancake Head Woodscrews* and work your way back up using the recommended fastener scheduling from your manufacturer.